cosmicavocado/witticism-frontend/angular-witticism/README.md

 - Aimed to do a little too much given the amount of time I had
     - Had to trim a lot and refactor code to adjust for the smaller scale
-- Thought front-end components would be hardest part for me so I did a made a bunch of them over the weekend (which were to match my original)
+- Thought front-end components would be hardest part for me so I made a bunch of them over the weekend (which were to match my original wireframes).
+    - Many of the components were scrapped when I scaled back

 # Challenges